molchanov-pavel/molchanov-pavel.github.io/_teaching/1-teaching-2.md

 #date: 2020-09-01
 location: "Saint-Petersburg, Russia"
 ---
-For the period of 2022-now in Engish and Russian
+For the period of 2022-now in English and Russian